 In order to get the best reception, both transmitting and receiving linear polarized antennas have to be aligned to ensure maximum radiation overlap.

-The most extreme case is when the transmitter and receiver antennas are 90 degrees to one another, resulting in the least amount of signal overlap.
-This results in 30dB loss in signal strength and it’s referred to as cross polarization.
+The most extreme case is when the transmitter and receiver antennas are at 90 degrees to each other, resulting in the least amount of signal overlap.
+This results in over 20dB loss in signal strength (over 90% reduction in range) and it’s referred to as cross polarization.

 In circular polarization, signal are transmitted on both horizontal and vertical planes with 90 degree phase shift that looks like a spinning corkscrew.